Top 6 Internal Linking Best Practices for SEO in 2024

 Internal links must never be indiscriminately created.

-Before building internal links, it’s important to have an end goal in mind.
-What do you want to achieve specifically once all internal links are created?
+Before creating internal links, have an end-goal in mind.
+What do you want to achieve once all internal links are created?

-Below are a few tips to consider to help guide the direction of your internal linking:
+Below are a good practices to consider to help guide the direction of your internal linking efforts:

 A. Breathe life into newly published content